deonwaju/Ulesson-TakeHomeTest/README.md

 The Data layer implements the contract for providing data defined in the domain layer, and it in turn provides a contract that will be used to fetch data from the remote and cache data sources.
 We have two data sources - Remote and Cache.
 Remote relies on Retrofit library to fetch data from the uLesson.com REST api, while the cache layer uses Room library to persist the search history.

 Features
-Clean Architecture with MVI (Uni-directional data flow) Kotlin Coroutines with Flow
+Clean Architecture with MVVM (Uni-directional data flow) Kotlin Coroutines with Flow
 Dagger Hilt
 Kotlin Gradle DSL